DavidZatica/DavidZatica/README.md

   - App Development
   - Web Development
   - Software Development
+  - In Languages Such As:
+  - Python
+  - HTML/CSS/JS (Yes, I know HTML and CSS aren't technically programming languages)
+  - NodeJS
+  - TypeScript
+  - C++

 Contact:
 - Phone: +44 7417 44 2030
-- Email: davidzatica@icloud.com
+- Email: me@davidzatica.com
+- Website: davidzatica.com

-If your interested in any freelancing opportunities, please contact me through my contact methods or reach out to me on fiverr
+If your interested in any freelancing opportunities, please contact me through my contact methods to get in touch!

 More of my portfolio work to come soon!